stanford-crfm/helm/docs/downloading_raw_results.md

 # Downloading Raw Results

 All of HELM's raw result data is stored in Google Cloud Storage (GCS) in the public `crfm-helm-public` bucket.
 If you wish to download the raw result data, you can use the Google Cloud Platform (GCP) tools to do so.
-The following walks through how to use the `gsutil` tool ([documentation](https://cloud.google.com/storage/docs/gsutil)) to download the data.
+The following walks through how to use the `gcloud storage` command line tool ([documentation](https://cloud.google.com/sdk/gcloud/reference/storage)) to download the data.

 ## Setup